Binary0011247/AI-Tutor-RAG/README.md

 2. **Where that answer sits on the sheet**
 3. **Which questions were left blank**

-AI grading is a **first pass**.
-The teacher remains in control: they can confirm the highlight, change a mark, and rewrite feedback.
+AI grading is a first pass on mapped answers.
+It is assistive, not a certified mark book.

 ---